jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 Umbraco offers a built-in Content Delivery API for connecting your Umbraco content to any application.

-You can also utilise [Umbraco Heartcore](https://umbraco.com/products/umbraco-heartcore/), a hosted headless version of Umbraco.

 ### Prerequisites

 To get started, you will need to have the following: